Signs Your Parent Needs Home Care in SW Fort Worth/Burleson TX

 Medication Mismanagement

 Missed doses, double doses, or a pill organizer that hasn't been touched are serious concerns — especially for parents managing conditions like congestive heart failure, diabetes, COPD, or Parkinson's disease.
 Medication errors are a leading cause of hospitalizations among older adults.
-A skilled home care provider can assist with medication reminders and monitoring, and a Registered Nurse Director of Nursing can review medications as part of an overall care plan assessment.
+A skilled home care provider can assist with medication reminders and monitoring.
+A Registered Nurse Director of Nursing can review medications as part of an overall care plan assessment, ensuring clinical oversight is in place before problems escalate.

 Worsening Chronic Conditions

 Families watching a parent manage a serious chronic illness should know that worsening symptoms often signal a need for more support.
-This includes early signs of conditions that can develop silently, such as changes in energy, unexplained pain, or new symptoms that haven't yet been evaluated.
-While this article cannot advise on specific medical diagnoses, it's worth noting that conditions such as early-stage lung cancer, stomach cancer, and prostate cancer may first present as general fatigue, appetite loss, or unexplained weight changes — all of which can be initially mistaken for "just getting older."
+Changes in energy, unexplained pain, or new symptoms that haven't yet been evaluated can all indicate that a parent's condition is progressing.
 Any new or worsening physical symptoms should be evaluated promptly by a physician.
 Home care can provide transportation to and from medical appointments, medication tracking, and post-visit care coordination that keeps the entire care team informed.
+If your parent has recently been discharged from Texas Health Harris Methodist Hospital Southwest or another area hospital, ask about skilled nursing services at home before defaulting to a facility placement.

 Cognitive and Behavioral Signs to Watch For